 Chaat is a very popular street food and generally consists of something crunchy, something spicy, something tangy and something sweet.
 My favourite is pani puri or gol gappa.
 A deep fried crispy hollow mouth-sized ball, the tip is to bash a little hole in the top with your finger and add a bit of potato, a few chickpeas and then the best bit, the spicy, tangy chutney.
 Now depending on which region you’re in, the chutney can vary.
 In Punjab, the main base is tamarind, which I can’t get enough of.
 Elsewhere, mint can be the dominant ingredient.

 If you love meat, you must try chicken tikka and seekh kebabs.
 Like any of these street food places, go somewhere that’s popular.
 Ask locals for the best place in the area.
+In Lucknow, you can take a food tour with a local to sample the city’s best melt-in-the-mouth kebabs.
 There’s nothing like a tandoori chicken tikka cooked over charcoal and served with fresh naan, salad and delicious minty yoghurt chutney.
 The spicier the better for me.
 Or a seekh kebab, spiced up mincemeat shaped around a skewer and cooked in a traditional tandoor or clay oven.